biletnam/movie-theater-app/README.md

 * manager
 * street_address, city, state, zip

-#### Auditoriums(Auditoria)
+#### Auditoria(Auditoriums)
-A theater consists of many auditoriums, so they belong_to a theater, and have many movies to play.
+A theater consists of many auditoria, so they belong_to a theater, and have many movies to play.
 Since the amount of tickets that can be sold depends on the seats available in a movie's auditorium, this table holds the editable seating_capacity field
 * name
 * seating_capacity
 * theater_id

 #### Movies
-The next major table are the movies.
+The next major table is for the movies.
 Movies belong_to a theater and the auditorium in which a movie can play.
-Placing a foreign_key for an auditorium allows the theater owner to easily change in which auditorium a movie will play.
+The foreign key for an auditorium allows the theater owner to easily change in which auditorium a movie will play.
 Since a movie can be shown several times a day, they have a has_many relationship with two other tables: movie screenings and ticket orders
 * title
 * run_time_minutes
 * ticket_price
 * auditorium_id
-* ticket_id
+* theater_id

 #### Movie Screenings
 Movie Screenings hold the individual screening date/time data for each movie a customer may want to see.
-Therefore they belong_to a movie, as well as a theater.From an individual screening page, customers can create a ticket order for that show, so a movie_screening has_many ticket_orders.
+Therefore they belong_to a movie, as well as a theater.
+From an individual screening page, customers can create a ticket order for that show, so a movie_screening has_many ticket_orders.
 The date and time attributes and relationship to ticket orders allows the owner to control the visibility of movie screenings, making past shows and sold out shows unavailable for purchase.
 * screening_date
 * start_time
 * movie_id